EXCLUSIVE-AB InBev to nominate JAB partner as chairman - sources

 Since June 2012, Goudet, born in 1964, has been partner and CEO of JAB Holding, the investment vehicle of the billionaire Reimann family of Germany, which is in the process of forming the world's largest standalone coffee company by combining the coffee business of Mondelez International with D.E Master Blenders 1753.

-3G, which this week announced the roughly $46 billion takeover of Kraft Foods with U.S. investor Warren Buffett, and JAB have become more powerful in recent years, due to a string of large, successful deals.
+JAB and 3G, which this week announced the roughly $46 billion takeover of Kraft Foods with U.S. investor Warren Buffett, have become more powerful in recent years, due to a string of large, successful deals.

 "It's created more capital for them to reinvest and it's attracting capital from (other) families," said Stirling.
 "It's an interlinking world of oligarchs."